MagicMirrorOrg/MagicMirror/modules/default/weather/README.md

 | `apiKey`                     | The [DarkSky](https://darksky.net/dev/register) API key, which can be obtained by creating an DarkSky account. <br><br>  This value is **REQUIRED**
 | `lat`                        | The geo coordinate latitude. <br><br>  This value is **REQUIRED**
 | `lon`                        | The geo coordinate longitude. <br><br>  This value is **REQUIRED**

+## API Provider Development

+If you want to add another API provider checkout the [Guide](providers).